varunsdave/personal_finance_budget/README.md

 simple reporting.

-The goal is to create an application that can be used by people who do not want their transactions to be used by third pagit rties.
+The goal is to create an application that can be used by people who do not want their transactions to be used by third parties.